-- E. As to Schedule V: - (1) The drug or other substance has a low potential for abuse relative to the drugs or other substances listed in Schedule IV. - (2) The drug or other substance has a currently accepted medical use in treatment in the United States, and - (3) Abuse of the drug or other substance may lead to limited physical dependence or psychological dependence relative to the drugs or other substances listed in Schedule
+- A. As to Schedule I: - (1) The drug or other substance has a high potential for abuse. - (2) The drug or other substance has no currently accepted medical use in treatment in the United States, and - (3) There is a lack of accepted safety for use of the drug or other substance under medical supervision.